EP303: The Earth-Expansion Model Part B -- Answers to A Hundred Puzzles

 Rock formations at higher elevations are most liable to lose material by gravity.
 Erosion and gravity will gradually wear down a mountain range, at a rate of a few millimetres or more a year -- mountain ranges are not eternal, but may last perhaps tens of millions of years or so.
 If they were originally horizontal, their remains may still show this horizontality, as with the Bungle-Bungle Ranges of Western Australia.

-Fig. EP303-Fnn.
+Fig. EP303-F19.
 The sandstone formation of the Bungle Bungle ranges is estimated to be 350 million years old.
 From .

 Even very old mountains may retain their horizontality as erosion continues, as shown in the picture below of part of the Rocky Mountains in Arizona.
 The lowest deposits are Cambrian rocks, almost 600 million years old.
 The picture well illustrates the concept of the slow deposition of strata, laid down (horizontally) over long ages (about 300 million years), which were then exposed to atmospheric weathering as the surrounding areas sank around them.

-Fig. EP303-Fnn.
+Fig. EP303-F20.
 Paleozoic-age rocks are exposed in the Grand Wash Cliffs in eastern Lake Mead National Recreation Area.
 From .

-While many other mechanisms for "uplift" of mountain ranges have been suggested, these are only poorly able to account for the history of the Grand Wash situation.
+While many other mechanisms for "uplift" of mountain ranges have been suggested, these are scarcely able to account for the history of a situation like that at Grand Wash.

 On the local scale, rock formations are subject to avalanches and slides which reduce their heights.
 Earthquakes may promote such avalanches.